mohammadrezanamjoo/supplychain/README.md

 This project is open-sourced under the MIT license.

 ## Contact
-For any further queries or to get involved, please contact [Your Name](mailto:your.email@example.com).
+For any further queries or to get involved, please contact [Mohammadreza Namjoo](mailto:mohammadrezanamjoo.cs@gmail.com).